 Bioinformatics is used to understand and treat genetic conditions, discern evolutionary relationships, and learn about how diseased cells and/or proteins (e.g. cancer cells) differ from normal cells and/or proteins.

 According to the NCBI, “the ultimate goal of the field [bioinformatics] is to enable the discovery of new biological insights as well as to create a global perspective from which unifying principles in biology can be discerned”.

-With bioinformatics it is possible the identification of disease-associated genes; identification of genes and genetic markers; prediction of three-dimensional structures of protein and organisms evolution; design of new drugs; data sharing.
+With bioinformatics it is possible to identify disease-associated genes & genetic markers; predict three-dimensional structures of protein and organism evolution; design new drugs; and data sharing.

 Bioinformatics in the High School Curriculum

 Bioinformatics has been taught at the undergraduate and graduate levels since the 2000s.
 But, the efforts of introducing high school students to bioinformatics started only in 2012 – 2013.

 In the US, survey findings indicated a generally low representation of bioinformatics-related content, which varied substantially across the different areas, with Human Genome Project/genomics and computer use being the lowest (8%), and evolution being the highest (64%) among states’ science frameworks.

 This leaves high school science education lagging behind cutting-edge scientific discoveries, which hold great potential for supporting students’ understanding and eliciting their interest and motivation to learn science.

 So why is bioinformatics rarely included in biology courses?

 According to Jodie Spitze (nationally board-certified science teacher at Kent-Meridian High School, where she has taught biology and IB biology for 8 years) – “it’s primarily because few teachers know where to begin.
 With the rapid pace at which science advances, science teachers are often confronted with the challenge of staying current.”